telmomenezes/synthetic-old/README.md

 # Synthetic
 **Symbolic Generators for Complex Networks**

 _**NOTE:** There is an ongoing effort to port Synthetic to Python.
-This Python version is not yet functional, and it can be found here: https://github.com/telmomenezes/synthetic-python/ ._
+The Python version (which is not yet functional) can be found here: https://github.com/telmomenezes/synthetic-python/ ._

 ## What is it?